Esri/calcite-design-system/packages/calcite-components/src/components/sheet/readme.md

 # calcite-sheet

-`calcite-sheet` allows you to show a ...
+`calcite-sheet` helps people perform a scoped task that’s closely related to their current context.